Spectral-spatial classification from multi-sensor compressive measurements using superpixels.

 Ph.D In Computer Science

-I’m Carlos Hinojosa.
-Computer scientist and engineer with over six years of experience in scientific research and software development.
-My research interests are in computer vision, machine learning, computational imaging, sparse representation, and signal processing.
+I’m Computer scientist and engineer with over six years of experience in scientific research and software development.
+My research interests are in computer vision, machine learning, and computational imaging.